-The college provides special services including courses in English as a Second Language (ESL) as well as courses in core subjects taught for an international population.
-An international student organization (ISO) offers support and social interaction, and promotes cultural diversity on campus.
-The office of International Student Services provides information and guidance on immigration, academic matters, cultural adjustment, and personal concerns.
+To support international students, the college offers specialized services including English as a Second Language (ESL) courses and core subjects taught specifically for an international population.
+The International Student Organization (ISO) provides a supportive community and fosters cultural diversity on campus, while the office of International Student Services offers guidance and information on immigration, academics, cultural adjustment, and personal concerns.

-Orientation sessions for new international students and ongoing workshops are available to help students learn about American culture, college life, and immigration regulations.
+Toward helping new international students adjust to life in the United States, orientation sessions and ongoing workshops provide valuable information on American culture, college life, and immigration regulations.